-Fortress own approximately 56.6% of National Holdings Corporation ("NHLD").
-National Securities Inc. ("NSC") a subsidiary of NHLD acted as placement agent for the Company's third party financings.
-For the three months ended March 31, 2017, the Company paid NSC placement agent fees of \$5.6 million and issued 860,077 warrants to purchase the Company's common stock.
-No fees were incurred for the three months ended March 31, 2016.
+Fortress owns a majority interest in National Holdings Corporation ("NHLD").
+National Securities Inc. ("NSC") a subsidiary of NHLD acted as placement agent for the Company's third-party financings (see Note 6).
+No fees were incurred for the three months ended March 31, 2018 for any such financings.
+For the three months ended March 31, 2017, the Company paid NSC placement agent fees of \$5.6 million in cash and 860,077 warrants to purchase the Company's common stock.